Mid Wales leaflet

 1½ miles, 2.4 km, moderate

 The Gogerddan Walk climbs its way up from the car park through the woodland.
 The route passes some beautiful veteran trees and carpets of bluebells in spring.
-There are many climbs and steep descents along the way as well as several viewpoints with glimpses of Cardigan Bay.
+There are many climbs and steep descents along the way and glimpses of Cardigan Bay.

 Gogerddan woodland is 3 miles north east of Aberystwyth.